fstab50/xlines/README.md

 --

-Option "B" (shown below) allows deletion of file types to be excluded so that a specific type of file can again be included in total line counts:
+Option "B" (shown below) allows deletion of file types from the exclusion list so that a specific file extension will be included in total line counts:

 [![option b](./assets/configure_b.png)](http://images.awspros.world/xlines/configure_b.png)&nbsp;